Mystery Scene

 Mystery Scene is an American magazine, first published in 1985, that covers the crime and mystery genre with a mix of articles, profiles, criticism, and extensive reviews of books, films, TV, short stories, audiobooks, and reference works.

+Issue Winter #174 is the final issue of Mystery Scene Magazine.
+"The website is no longer in service."

 Editorial focus & contents

 Mystery Scene is pitched to mystery readers and fans, as opposed to writers or other industry professionals.

 Each issue contains commentary, several articles, author profiles, appreciations of particular subgenres or writers, letters to the editor, and 150+ reviews of new novels, audiobooks, reference works, kid’s mysteries, short stories, TV shows, films, paperback originals, and websites.
 News items, cartoons, jokes, quotes, and anecdotes round out its front-of-the book “Hints & Allegations” pages.